Just-A-Pixel/human-in-loop/README.md

 Resolution - push to an `asynchronous event queue` and return success status (ideally 202 - queued).
 We shall use `Kafka` for our queue.
 Kafka is suitable for a high-throughput, distributed streaming platform ideal for real-time data pipelines.
 In places where a flexible message broker is required (handling notifications, for example) we can also explore using `RabbitMQ` at scale alongside kafka.
 In RabbitMQ, the producer sends and monitors if the message reaches the intended consumer.

+Note: In production, there should be a load balancer.

 ### Kafka